ArchiveTeam/IA.BAK/README.md

 Also, these files in the IA.BAK directory can have values written to them to tune its behavior.

+ANNEXGETOPTS
+	Options passed to `git annex get`.
+	This is useful to enable concurrent downloads of multiple files.
+	For example "-J10"
 FSCKTIMELIMIT
 	Limits how much time is spent verifying checksums of files in your backup.
 The default is "5h", which means